 Yue Minjun has every reason to laugh.
-In 2007, one of his paintings sold at Sotheby’s (BID) in London for 2.9 million pounds ($4.47 million).
+In 2007, one of his paintings sold at Sotheby’s (BID:US) in London for 2.9 million pounds ($4.47 million).

 Laughing faces are the Chinese artist’s trademark.
 At first, he used to portray friends.
 Later, he switched to self- portraits with closed eyes and a big grin.

 The Fondation Cartier in Paris has organized the first retrospective of his work in Europe, bringing together 40, mostly large-sized paintings and some 100 drawings.

 Yue, who was born in 1962, comes from a family of oil workers.
 Before he took up painting professionally, he worked as an electrician on an offshore oil platform.
 He now lives in Beijing.

 His breakthrough on the international art scene came in 1999, when he was invited to show his work at the Venice Biennale.

 Yue’s laughing faces have led some art critics to lump him into the Cynical Realist school which satirizes Socialist Realism, the officially sanctioned style prior to Mao’s death in 1976.

 He is, however, reluctant to have his oeuvre pigeonholed, and he maintains a vague position on the political subtext of his paintings.